wolfi-dev/os/README.md

 Wolfi is not currently intended to be a general purpose desktop operating system.
 Our priority is to provide packages that enable containerized and embedded system workflows.
 Please keep this in mind when proposing adding packages to Wolfi.
 Also note that some packages may not be appropriately licensed for inclusion.
-The most restrictive license type we will admit is a 'notice' license such as Apache2 or MIT License.
-Packages with 'Restricted' licenses such as AGPL, OSL, and SSPL are inappropriate for inclusion into Wolfi OS.
+Wolfi accepts all [OCI approved licenses](https://opensource.org/licenses).

 To request inclusion of a package into Wolfi please use our [New Package Request Template](https://wolfi.dev/os/issues/new/choose).